thobbsinteractive/magic-carpet-2-hd/README.md

 3. next to the `remc2` binary

 ## Development Guide ##
-**If you know a bit about game development or want to help out, branch away or email me here: thobbsinteractive@gmail.com or find us on Discord here: https://discord.gg/GR55HCbJJ4**
+**If you know a bit about game development or want to help out, branch away or email me here: thobbsinteractive@gmail.com**
 - The Project is compiled as C++17.
 - If you re-name a method include the id from the original method name as this makes it easier to track changes from the generated code. e.g. `void sub_19CA0_sound_proc5(unsigned __int8 a1)` was renamed to `void ChangeSoundLevel_19CA0(uint8_t option)`